On robustness of Spectral R\'{e}nyi divergence: Introduction

 Traditional spectral estimation often hinges on the Whittle likelihood maximization \cite{Whittle1953}, which is equivalent to minimizing the Itakura--Saito divergence \cite{ItakuraSaito1968} between a periodogram and a selected class of spectral densities.
 Broadening the perspective, one can approach such estimations through the lens of spectral divergences, statistical metrics for dissimilarities between two spectral densities.
 Estimation based on general spectral divergences is comprehensively explored by \cite{Taniguchi1987}.

-In this paper, we take another look at a particular class of spectral divergence: the spectral $\alpha$-R\'{e}nyi divergences \cite{Vajda1989,ZhangTaniguchi1995,Kakizawaetal1998,Giletal2013,Griveletal2021}.
-Notably, the spectral R\'{e}nyi divergence encompasses the Itakura--Saito divergence as a special instance.
-In the probabilistic and information-theoretic literature, this class has been mentioned in the extended discussion of ``Pinsker's information theoretic justification of the Itakura-Saito distortion measure" \cite{Parzen1993}.
+In this paper, we take another look at a particular class of spectral divergences: the spectral $\alpha$-R\'{e}nyi divergences \cite{Vajda1989,ZhangTaniguchi1995,Kakizawaetal1998,Giletal2013,Griveletal2021}.
+Notably, a limit of the spectral R\'{e}nyi divergence induces the Itakura--Saito divergence.
+In the probabilistic and information-theoretic literature, this class has been mentioned in the extended discussion of ``Pinsker's information-theoretic justification of the Itakura-Saito distortion measure" \cite{Parzen1993}.
 In the statistical literature, the robustness of the spectral R\'{e}nyi divergence against spectral peaks is pointed out \cite{ZhangTaniguchi1995}, which has been utilized in clustering analysis of time series \cite{Kakizawaetal1998,Hirukawa2005}.

 The primary aim of this paper is to elucidate new properties of this class that shed light on the robustness in the spectral parameter estimation.
 Specifically, we show that (i) the $\gamma$-divergence \cite{FujisawaEguchi2008} between probability densities of the processes leads to the spectral R\'{e}nyi divergence, and (ii) the spectral R\'{e}nyi divergence has a variational representation.
 Inspired by these new results, we explore (iii) an additional robustness property of the minimum spectral R\'{e}nyi divergence estimate.
 The minimum spectral R\'{e}nyi divergence estimate has been shown to be robust against time series outliers in the frequency domain \cite{ZhangTaniguchi1995,Kakizawaetal1998,Hirukawa2005}.
 Expanding on these findings, we show that the optimization path in obtaining the minimum spectral R\'{e}nyi divergence estimate is stable in the presence of time series outliers, a quality that the minimum Itakura--Saito divergence estimator does not have.